XTAwithMoncler/xtasindconfig/README.md

 Please note!
 This config is for iND-BiOS 5003.67
 The boot LED is set to RED
 The iND background is set to BLACK
+If you use this file you will need to set your own dashboard paths